Child Protection Programmes

 - Families from poverty-stricken areas are supported with nutrition and clothing whenever resources are available.

 - Arts, crafts and needlework are done in Davidsonville, Magaliesburg and Vereeniging with women receiving food parcels in order to equip them with skills to take care of children in their care.
 It also empowers them with skills which could be utilised to provide an income for themselves.

 - A group for mothers from Davidsonville with toddlers is presented to enhance their parenting skills.

 - Groups for children with aggressive behavioural problems.

 Grannie support projects

 Support services delivered to grandmothers taking care of orphans in Dobsonville and Magaliesburg (Gamogale).
-Support groups are presented in co-ordination with specialists in this area.
+Support groups are presented in coordination with specialists in this area.
 Because poverty is mostly an issue in these families, skills development forms part of these programmes.
-In Dobsonville the grannies runs a food garden project and in Magaliesburg the do arts and crafts in order to help them to become more independent regarding their material needs.
+In Dobsonville the grannies run a food garden project and in Magaliesburg they do arts and crafts in order to help them to become more independent regarding their material needs.

 More privileged communities are motivated and mobilised to become involved in disadvantaged communities.

-Because communities are mobilised to address the social problems within their own communities, volunteers in the different communities is recruited and trained on a continuous basis.
+Because communities are mobilised to address the social problems within their own communities, volunteers in different communities are recruited and trained on a continuous basis.